Filemon279/ScalaTHREEjs/README.md

 # ScalaTHREEjs
 Introducing THREE.js Physic liblary in Scala & Scala.js

 My goal is to implement Physic to THREE.js engine and wrap it all in Scala.

-Current progress:
-THREE.Camera# ScalaTHREEjs
-Introducing THREE.js Physic liblary in Scala & Scala.js

-My goal is to implement Physic to THREE.js engine and wrap it all in Scala.